axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 > Be aware that for a method to be specialized, it must either take an argument of specializable type from its environment, or it must return a value of such a type.

-## Instantiating another specialized value in the constructor
+## Initialize specialized values outside constructor body

 Specialization in 2.10 has a problem of specializing constructors in some cases.
 Lets say you want to track different method invocations until seeing a specific value `stopKey`